Research and reports

 Evidence summaries from AITSL relating to topics important to education professionals, including online initial teacher education (ITE) courses, early career teacher attrition rates, and induction of beginning teachers.

 Starting Strong reports (OECD)

 Starting Strong 2017 (2017) – Key OECD Indicators on Early Childhood Education and Care

 Starting Strong V (2017) – Transitions from Early Childhood Education and Care to Primary Education

 Starting Strong IV (2015) – Monitoring quality in early childhood education and care

 Starting Strong III (2011) – A quality toolbox for early childhood education and care

 Starting Strong II (2006) – Early Childhood Education and Care

 Report on Government Services

-Results from ACECQA’s families research (2017) are available in Chapter 4 of the Annual Performance Report 2017.
+Results from ACECQA’s families research (2017 and 2018) are available in the National Partnership Annual Performance Reports.